The Top 4 Electric Locking Components for Building Access Control Systems

 Locks for storeroom functions are made for both Fail-Secure and Fail-Safe solutions and are used in hotels, apartment buildings, and commercial buildings.
 Selecting the right lock for your project depends on the owner’s needs.
 Storeroom function, electric cylindrical or mortise locks are free egress door locks with a small solenoid inside that will change the function of the lock to passage.
 We use each version when to line up with different outcomes:

 - Fail-Secure, Storeroom Function, Electric Cylindrical or Mortise Lock is a free egress door that changes the function of the lock to passage when power is applied.
 It is also known as electrically unlocked.
-Latching is maintained and the lock is available as a fire-listed device.
+Latching is maintained, and the lock is available as a fire-listed device.

 - Fail-Safe, Storeroom Function, Electric Cylindrical or Mortise Lock is a free egress door lock that changes the function of the lock to passage when power is removed.
 It is also known as electrically locked.
-Latching is maintained and the lock is available as a fire-listed device, making it an ideal choice for high-rise stair towers (IBC 403.5.3).
+Latching is maintained, and the lock is available as a fire-listed device, making it an ideal choice for high-rise stair towers (IBC 403.5.3).

 Quiet electric latch retraction (QEL) provides electronic control of an exit device for environments where limited operational noise is desired.
 These devices always provide mechanical egress.
 The electrified latch retraction can also be activated by an access control system to unlatch the exit device momentarily or for an extended period of time.
-The extended time period feature is used often in schools when students are arriving in the morning.
+The extended time period feature is often used in schools when students are arriving in the morning.

 Do you have a project you are working on or one coming up and are not sure what the right lock is for your particular application?
 Ask us, we can help you make the right decision that is code compliant and aesthetically pleasing.